firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://list.iblocklist.com/?list=gyisgnzbhppbvsphucsw&fileformat=p2p&archiveformat=gz).

-The last time downloaded was found to be dated: Mon May 25 03:20:45 UTC 2015.
+The last time downloaded was found to be dated: Tue May 26 03:30:32 UTC 2015.

 The ipset `ib_bluetack_level2` has **75927** entries, **348729520** unique IPs.